ripienaar/free-for-dev/README.md

   * [Substack](https://substack.com) — Unlimited free newsletter service.
 Start paying when you charge for it.
   * [Tempmailo](https://tempmailo.com/) - Unlimited free temp email addresses.
 Autoexpire in two days.
   * [HotTempMail](https://hottempmail.com/) - Unlimited free temp email or disposable temporary email addresses.
 Autoexpires in one day.
+   * [gettempemail.com](https://gettempemail.com) — A disposable email service is a service that allows users to generate a temporary email address that can be used for a short period of time.
   * [temp-mail.io](https://temp-mail.io) — Free disposable temporary email service with multiple emails at once and forwarding
   * [temp-mail.org](https://temp-mail.org) — Temporary, secure, anonymous, free, disposable email address with REST API for fetching 100 emails from its disposable mailbox per day for free.
   * [Temp Mail](https://tempmailers.com) — Temporary, disposable, private domain, and free email system.